srsouto/blog-map/README.md

 ## Create your own

-This repo has been graciously taken from [here](https://github.com/clemlatz/road-trips)!
+This repo has been graciously forked from [here](https://github.com/clemlatz/road-trips)!

 ### Add your trips